aumpierre-unb/Game-of-Life-for-Scilab/README.md

 ### `evolution`

-`evolution` computes the evolution of a grid of square cells according to the rules of the Conway's game of life.
+`evolution` computes the evolution of a grid of square cells according to the rules of the game of life of Conway.

 The computation will be interrupted if the grid comes to a stable configuration (including death of all cells).